mikqmas/kelp/README.md

 - [ ] position elements on the page
 - [ ] add basic colors & styles

-### Phase 5: Notebooks (1 day, W2 Tu 12pm)
+### Phase 5: Businesses (1 day, W2 Tu 12pm)

-**Objective:** Notes belong to Notebooks, and can be viewed by notebook.
+**Objective:** Reviews belong to Businesses, and can be viewed by Business.

-- [ ] create `Notebook` model
+- [ ] create `Business` model
 - build out API, Flux loop, and components for:
-  - [ ] Notebook CRUD
+  - [ ] Business CRUD
-  - [ ] adding notes requires a notebook
+  - [ ] adding reviews requires a business
-  - [ ] moving notes to a different notebook
-  - [ ] viewing notes by notebook
+  - [ ] viewing reviews by business
-- Use CSS to style new views
+- Use CSS to style new reviews

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
+Phase 3 adds organization to the Review.
+Reviews belong to a Business, which has its own `Index` view.

 ### Phase 6: Tags (1 days, W2 Th 12pm)

-**Objective:** Notes can be tagged with multiple tags, and tags are searchable.
+**Objective:** Reviews can be tagged with multiple tags, and tags are searchable.

 - [ ] create `Tag` model and join table
 - build out API, Flux loop, and components for:
-  - [ ] fetching tags for notebook
+  - [ ] fetching tags for reviews
-  - [ ] adding tags to notebook
+  - [ ] adding tags to reviews
-  - [ ] creating tags while adding to notebooks
+  - [ ] creating tags while adding to reviews
-  - [ ] searching notebooks by tag
+  - [ ] searching reviews by tag
 - [ ] Style new elements

-### Phase 7: Allow Complex Styling in Notes (0.5 days, W2 Th 6pm)
+### Phase 7: Allow Complex Styling in Reviews (0.5 days, W2 Th 6pm)

-**objective:** Enable complex styling of notes.
+**objective:** Enable complex styling of reviews.

 - [ ] Integrate `react-quill` (based on Quill.js).
 - [ ] Use Rails helpers to sanitize HTML before rendering.